christine-jones/dsa-exercises/Algorithms-Part1/Percolation/README.md

 ## Percolation System

+The `UnionFind` base class is the foundation of multiple variants of the algorithm: `QuickUF`, `OpenUF<QuickUF>`, `WeightedUF`, `OpenUF<WeightedUF>`.
+Suporting the implementation of multiple variants allows for greater comparison and analysis of the Union-Find algorithms.
+The `OpenUF` variants form the underlying mechanism of the percolation system.

 The `Percolation` class models a percolation system.
-Given a value $`n`$, a class object instantiates an $`n`$-by-$`n`$ grid with all sites blocked.
+Given a value $`n`$, a class object instantiates an $`n`$-by-$`n`$ grid, implemented as an `OpenUF` variant, with all sites initially blocked.
 Each site within the grid is uniquely identified by a row/column index pair, where an index is an integer between 1 and $`n`$.
 A method is provided to open a given site, and accessors are provided to determine if any given site is open or full.
 A method is provided to determine if the system percolates or not.

-The class constructor takes time proportional to $`n^2`$.
+The `Percolation` class constructor takes time proportional to $`n^2`$.
 However, all methods take constant time plus a constant number of calls to the underlying `UnionFind` algorithm.

 ## Monte Carlo Simulation